 Chord, CAN, Pastry and Tapestry are all flat DHT designs without hierarchical routing.
 Each peer is indistinguishable from another in the sense that all peers use the same rules for determining the routes for lookup messages.
 This approach is strikingly different from routing in the Internet, which uses hierarchical routing.
-Hierarchical routing in the Internet offers several benefits over non-hierarchical routing, including scalability and administrative autonomy.
+Specifically, in the Internet, routers are grouped into autonomous systems (ASes).
+Within an AS, all routers run the same intra-AS routing protocol (e.g., RIP or OSPF).
+Special gateway routers in the various ASes run an inter-AS routing protocol (BGP) that determines the path among the ASes.
+Hierarchical routing in the Internet offers several benefits over non-hierarchical routing, including scalability and administrative autonomy (e.g., at the level of a university, a corporate campus, or even the coverage area of a base station in a mobile network).

+In this paper we explore hierarchical DHTs.
 Inspired by hierarchical routing in the Internet, we examine two-tier DHTs in which (i) peers are organized in disjoint groups, and (ii) lookup messages are first routed to the destination group using an inter-group overlay, and then routed to the destination peer using an intra-group overlay.
+We will argue that hierarchical DHTs have a number of advantages, including: